EmmanuelTakor/PROJECT36/README.md

-I built a stopwatch using HTML,CSS and Javascript.
+I built a beautiful stopwatch using HTML,CSS and Javascript.